How To Become a Morning Person (Without Suffering)

 5) Make a Plan

 If you’ve decided to become a morning person, take a step forward and start planning your days too.
 It takes just a few minutes and it’s a real bonus to every morning routine (here’s why).

 I love using my minimalistic planners for daily planning since I like planners that are well-structured, clean & decluttered:

-But you can obviously opt for a peace of paper if needed – just make that plan! 😉 You will be much more productive through the day with it.
+But you can obviously opt for a piece of paper if needed – just make that plan! 😉 You will be much more productive throughout the day with it.

 – – –